ric2b/Vivaldi-browser/chromium/ui/android/javatests/src/org/chromium/ui/test/util/RENDER_TESTS.md

 failing.
 3. On the **Test Results of Suite** page, follow the links in the **log** column corresponding to the renders mentioned in the failure stack trace.
-The links will be named "Skia Gold triage link for entire CL".
+The links will be named "[Public|Internal] Skia Gold triage link for entire CL".

+In most cases, the public and internal links are equivalent.
+The difference is:
+1. The internal link will not show any results unless logged in with an
+@google.com account.
+2. The internal link will show internal-only results, e.g. from an internal repo.

+So, unless you're working on an internal repo or otherwise expect results to be marked as internal-only, the public link should be fine.

 Once on the triage page, make sure you are logged in at the top-right.
 Currently, only @google.com and @chromium.org accounts work, but other domains